Latuda (Lurasidone Hydrochloride)

 What If You Miss a Dose?

-If you miss your dose at the usual time, take it as soon as you remember, then go back to taking your medicine normally.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when you’re meant to.
-If you’re not sure what to do, ask your doctor or pharmacist.
+If you miss a dose, take it as soon as you remember.
+If it’s almost time for your next dose, skip the missed dose and resume your regular schedule.
+Do not take a double dose.

 Side Effects